NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Exploration.md

 # Exploration

-The Exploration page allows users to explore data for cases in the GDC on a gene and mutation level.
-Users choose filters on specific Cases, Genes, and/or Mutations and then can visualize these results on the right.
+The Exploration page allows users to explore data in the GDC using advanced filters/facets, which includes those on a gene and mutation level.
+Users choose filters on specific `Cases`, `Genes`, and/or `Mutations` on the left of this page and then can visualize these results on the right.

 [![Exploration Page](images/GDC-Exploration-Page.png)](images/GDC-Exploration-Page.png "Click to see the full image.")

-## Filters
+## Filters / Facets
-On the left of this page, users can create advanced filters to narrow down results to specific genes or mutations that may be present.
+On the left of this page, users can create advanced filters to narrow down results to create synthetic cohorts.

 ### Case Filters